 The company meets the definition of a qualifying entity under Financial Reporting Standard 100: 'Application of financial reporting requirements' ('FRS 100') issued by the Financial Reporting Council ('FRC').
-The financial statements of Affinity Water Finance PLC have been prepared in accordance with FRS 101.
+The financial statements of Affinity Water Finance PLC have been prepared in accordance with FRS 101: 'Reduced disclosure framework' ('FRS 101').